LucasDelfino92/morrowindsharp/mw#.md

 **Continue**
 - (Optional) Enable **Hide Credits Button** and **Hide New Game Button (In Game)**.

-**Improved Vanilla Leveling**
-- Enable **Enhanced Tooltip**.
-This option assumes you haven't installed the "Level-up skills tooltip" patch in the Morrowind Code Patch.

 **Let There Be Darkness - Lua Lighting Overhaul**
 - In the **General and Cell Settings** tab, set **Cell lighting value overrides** to NONE.
 - If you've installed the specialprocess shader in **Setup**, set all three **Ambient color adjustments** to 75.